About

 In everything we do, we strive to be completely transparent, particularly in the way we handle money.
 We are extremely grateful to those who give to Biojemmss financially and are committed to using any funds we receive with integrity.
 We have a structure in place to ensure that funds cannot be misappropriated, and our board of trustees oversees our spending, so we are accountable for every penny spent.
 We are externally audited in both Uganda and the UK.

-Biojemmss believes in the importance of transformational action, rather than transactional, and responds in a planned way to every need to ensure we make genuine impact to those we support.
+At Biojemmss, we pride ourselves on our good financial management and robust financial controls.
+We use donations efficiently, stretching every pound to make the maximum impact.
+Biojemmss believes in the importance of transformational action, rather than transactional, and responds in a planned way to every need to ensure we make a genuine impact on those we support.

 What is unique about Biojemmss?